mivek/MetarParser/README.md

   - Intensity: to represent the intensity of a meteorological phenomenon.
   - Descriptive: to represent the descriptive of a meteorological phenomenon.
   - Phenomenon: to represent a phenomenon.
+  - WeatherChangeTime: to represent a trend.
+  - TimeIndicator: to represent the time of the trend.

 ### Classes